babbleberry/rpi4-osdev/part12-wgt/README.md

 boot/boot.S changes
 -------------------
 We're still booting into a multicore environment (just in case we need it).
 There are a few significant changes to _boot/boot.S_ though.
-I will write more on these later, but (for now) they are:
+They are:

  * Enable FPU (floating-point unit) access so we can do non-integer mathematics
  * Switch from EL3 (supervisor exception level) down to EL1 (kernel exception level), disabling the MMU all the same